dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlAGListener/README.md

 # Description

-The `SqlAGListener` DSC resource is used to add configure the listener for an Always On Availability Group.
+The `SqlAGListener` DSC resource is used to configure the listener for an Always On Availability Group.

 ## Requirements